PerlGameDev/Avenger/README.md

 Avenger
 =======

-Avenger is a simple and powerful framework for SDL games development.
+Avenger aims to be a simple and powerful framework for SDL game development.
 It is something of a redesign of SDLx::App with a simpler interface and more features, such as level dispatching, integrated physics (Box2D), data loading/storing, widget integration and much more!